 Some may have worn out and others perhaps didn’t fit well to begin with.
 Keep your favorites and discard the rest.

 We all dealt with quarantine in different ways.
-Some started a new side business, others binge-watched Tiger King while baking banana bread, and some became plant (or animal) parents.
+Some started a new side business, others binge-watched The Great British Baking Show while attempting a new baking hobby, and some became plant (or animal) parents.

-Being indoors all day brought many people to start growing or buying more plants than usual.
-Sadly, many of them didn’t manage to survive the harsh weather this year brought.
+Being indoors all day caused many people to start growing or buying more plants than usual.
+Sadly, some may have realized they don’t have a green thumb and the plants didn’t make it.

 4. Hobby Supplies

 Having more time at home gave us a chance to reconnect with our creative selves.
 Perhaps you tried picking up some old hobbies or some new ones.